 1c: Once you are in "Financial Aid Awards," you will need to:

 Select your academic year of enrollment from the drop down menu and click “Submit.”
-Note that Spring 2017 is the second term of the 2016-2017 academic year.

 Note: After you have accepted the amount of your Federal Direct Unsubsidized Stafford Loan, you will not be able to make any changes in the TC Portal.
 All changes must be submitted to the Office of Financial Aid by completing a Federal Aid Change Form specific to the year that you are making changes.